Boston Marathon bombing: Conflicting reports

 On the afternoon of the bombing, the New York Post reported that a suspect, a Saudi Arabian male, was under guard and being questioned at a Boston hospital.
 That evening, Boston Police Commissioner Ed Davis said that there had not been an arrest.
 The Post did not retract its story about the suspect, leading to widespread reports by CBS News, CNN, and other media that a Middle Eastern suspect was in custody.
 The day after the bombing, a majority of outlets were reporting that the Saudi was a witness, not a suspect.

 The New York Post on its April 18 front page showed two men, and said they were being sought by the authorities.
 The two men in question, a 17-year-old boy and his track coach, were not the ones being sought as suspects.
 The boy, from Revere, Massachusetts, turned himself over to the police immediately and was cleared after a 20-minute interview in which they advised him to deactivate his Facebook account.
 New York Post editor Col Allan stated, "We stand by our story.
 The image was emailed to law enforcement agencies yesterday afternoon seeking information about these men, as our story reported.
 We did not identify them as suspects."
 The two were implied to be possible suspects via crowdsourcing on the websites Reddit and 4chan.

 Several other people were mistakenly identified as suspects.
 Two of those wrongly identified as suspects on Reddit were the 17-year-old track star noted above and Sunil Tripathi, a Brown University student missing since March.
 Tripathi was found dead on April 23 in the Providence River.

 On April 17, the FBI released the following statement:

 The decision to release the photos of the Tsarnaev brothers was made in part to limit damage done to those misidentified on the Internet and by the media, and to address concerns over maintaining control of the manhunt.

-Film adaptation

-A film about the bombing and the subsequent manhunt, Patriots Day, was released in December 2016.
-Another film, Stronger, chronicling the experience of survivor Jeff Bauman, was released in September 2017.